 I wanted to attend this conference because I’m all about taking advantage of new opportunities and I wanted to experience something new.
 I would most definitely recommend other students to go to these conferences, even if a lot of the information doesn’t make sense at the time.
 These types of opportunities are very important to be exposed to because it gives an insight on what I could be doing.
 Because I am interested in the biotechnology field and simply biology in general, this gives me a goal and an idea of what succeeding in the field looks like.

 Isabel, Lucas and Anita were all able to attend these conferences thanks to financial support from people who care about the next generation of STEM professionals.
 Both Lucas and Anita were offered complimentary registration by BioForward and the Wisconsin Technology Council, the organizations that hosted the events.
-Something to think about…if you have the opportunity to help organize a professional conference, please consider offering this eye-opening experience to high school students!
+Something to think about…if you have the opportunity to help organize professional conferences, please consider offering this eye-opening experience to high school students!